When Knowledge Becomes Control

 That approach works until it empties you.
 I had seen how men use knowledge to dominate.
 I wanted no part of that.
 Martial arts helped.
 The mat does not care how clever you sound.
 The body tells the truth.
 Bruce Lee’s words cut through the fog: “Knowing is not enough, we must apply.
 Willing is not enough, we must do.”
 That line forced a reckoning.

 Years later, as I dug into Stoicism, Polyvagal Theory, and trauma, I could see the pattern clearly in myself and in the men I serve.
 We can speak beautifully about feelings and still refuse to feel them.
 We can diagnose every pattern and never change one habit.
-When I shifted from hoarding knowledge to sharing it, when I used what I knew to protect, to heal, and to empower, the shield became a tool.
+When I shifted from hoarding knowledge to sharing it, when I used what I knew to protect, heal, and empower, the shield became a tool.
 Knowledge finally moved where it belongs.
 It served.

 Conclusion: Cleverness Is Not Wisdom